Hardware store: United States

 Hardware stores also purchase from a variety of regional wholesalers and specialty manufacturers.
 Some hardware stores operate rental businesses which can offer equipment from construction tools to inflatable playhouses.
 The major hardware cooperatives provide brand name rental advertising and support for hardware store owners including Just Ask Rental, Party Central, Grand Rental Station and Taylor Rental, all four of which are brands owned by the True Value Company.

-Elwood Adams Hardware of Worcester, Massachusetts claims to be the oldest operating hardware store in the US, having begun business in 1782.

 Unique services in hardware stores

 Part of the popularity of American hardware stores is the range of services they provide.
 Most retail outlets only sell goods, while some hardware stores custom-make or repair a large variety of household items.
 It is common for a hardware store in the US to repair broken windows and screens, repair power equipment such as lawn mowers, re-key entry locks, make copies of house keys and car keys, re-wire lamps and vacuum cleaners, sharpen knives and cutting tools, make minor repairs to faucet and shower parts, repair kerosene heaters and cut and thread plumbing pipe.